How to Read an EKG Quickly & How Do You Count Heart Rate on ECG

 Big Box Method

-The Big Box Method is one of the fastest ways to estimate heart rate on an EKG.
-You use this method when the heart rhythm is regular.
+The Big Box Method is one of the fastest ways to estimate heart rate when the rhythm is regular:

 1. Find two consecutive R waves (the tall spikes in the QRS complexes).

-2. Count the number of large boxes (big squares) between these R waves.
+2. Count the large boxes (big squares) between them.

 3. Divide 300 by the number of large boxes.